Mylifeismyhome/WinNet/extern/OpenSSL/src/openssl-master/INSTALL.md

 Additional options that are not otherwise recognised are passed through as they are to the compiler as well.
-Unix-style options beginning with a '-' or '+' and Windows-style options beginning with a '/' are recognized.
+Unix-style options beginning with a `-` or `+` and Windows-style options beginning with a `/` are recognized.
 Again, consult your compiler documentation.

-If the option contains arguments separated by spaces, then the URL-style notation %20 can be used for the space character in order to avoid having to quote the option.
-For example, -opt%20arg gets expanded to -opt arg.
+If the option contains arguments separated by spaces, then the URL-style notation `%20` can be used for the space character in order to avoid having to quote the option.
+For example, `-opt%20arg` gets expanded to `-opt arg`.
 In fact, any ASCII character can be encoded as %xx using its hexadecimal encoding.

 Take note of the [Environment Variables](#environment-variables) documentation below and how these flags interact with those variables.

-### Environment Variables ###
+### Environment Variables

     VAR=value

-Assign the given value to the environment variable VAR for Configure.
+Assign the given value to the environment variable `VAR` for `Configure`.

 These work just like normal environment variable assignments, but are supported on all platforms and are confined to the configuration scripts only.
 These assignments override the corresponding value in the inherited environment, if there is one.

-The following variables are used as "make variables" and can be used as an alternative to giving preprocessor, compiler and linker options directly as configuration.
+The following variables are used as "`make` variables" and can be used as an alternative to giving preprocessor, compiler and linker options directly as configuration.
 The following variables are supported: